Deutsche Bahn: Tickets

 Ticket prices generally rise degressively over distance, particularly for Sparpreise and Supersparpreise.
-Therefore, putting connecting local trains or excursions planned for the next morning on the same ticket is usually of advantage.
 Seat reservations are included only for first class tickets and seating capacity is not always assured, even for tickets valid on one particular connection only.

 Local trains (S, RB, RE, IRE) also accept tickets issued by local transport associations, which can also be used on buses, trams, and U-Bahn trains.

 DB offers concessionary fares with the BahnCard discount cards, which are available as BahnCard 25 (25% discount on Flexpreis and Sparpreis), BahnCard 50 (50% discount on Flexpreis and 25% discount on Sparpreis), and BahnCard 100 (unlimited travel on all Deutsche Bahn trains, a few private train companies and also in many local transport associations).

-Other special tickets, such as the Länder-Tickets, which give unlimited journeys on local trains and in many transport associations within a state, and Interrail are also available.
+Other special tickets, such as the Länder-Tickets ("state tickets"), which give unlimited journeys on local trains and in many transport associations within a state, and Interrail are also available.
 These Länder-Tickets offer group tickets, where up to five people can travel on a single ticket.

-Regular travellers usually use weekly, monthly or annual passes for their connection or region; day or sometimes weekend passes exist in local transport primarily.
+Sponsorship

-The price system applies to some international destinations from Germany similarly, when bought at Deutsche Bahn, but it is often advisable to compare prices of the respective train operators involved.
+Deutsche Bahn sponsored the German football club Hertha BSC between 2006 and 2015.